SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Creetva may try collecting articles of clothing, accessories,

-gear, and personal possessions to enable it to better pass for a humanoid being (ostensibly one “stranded” on the planet by a strange and often inexplicable series of events).
+gear, and personal possessions to enable it to better pass for a humanoid being (ostensibly one "stranded” on the planet by a strange and often inexplicable series of events).
 Sometime

 Before an often accidental first contactwith outsiders, Creevva